Amee30/pkl-pinjam-barang/README.md

 - Email: `user@example.com`
 - Password: `password`

-## 📁 Struktur Database
+## 📁 Database Structure

 ### Tables
-- `users` - Data pengguna (admin & user)
+- `users` - User Data (admin & user)
-- `barangs` - Data barang
+- `barangs` - Item Data
-- `borrowings` - Data peminjaman
+- `borrowings` - Borrowing Data
-- `movements` - History pergerakan barang
+- `movements` - Item Movement History

-## 🎯 Cara Penggunaan
+## 🎯 How To Use

-### Untuk User:
+### For Users:
-1. Login ke sistem
+1. Log in to the system
-2. Browse barang yang tersedia di dashboard
+2. Browse available items on the dashboard
-3. Klik "Borrow Now" untuk mengajukan peminjaman
+3. Click "Borrow Now" to submit a borrowing request
-4. Tunggu approval dari admin
+4. Wait for admin approval
-5. Lihat status peminjaman di "Borrowing History"
+5. Check borrowing status in "Borrowing History"
-6. Jika status Waiting Pickup silahkan ke lokasi pengambilan barang
+6. If status is Waiting Pickup, please go to the item pickup location

-### Untuk Admin:
+### For Admin:
-1. Login sebagai admin
+1. Log in as admin
-2. Kelola data barang, user, dan peminjaman
+2. Manage item, user, and borrowing data
-3. Approve/reject request peminjaman
+3. Approve/reject borrowing requests
-4. Tandai barang sebagai borrowed/returned
+4. Mark items as borrowed/returned
-5. Monitor pergerakan barang di Movement History
+5. Monitor item movements in Movement History
-6. Export data untuk reporting
+6. Export data for reporting
-7. Print Receipt ketika sudah mengapprove peminjaman
+7. Print Receipt when borrowing is approved
-8. Scan QR untuk memvalidasi pengambilan barang dan pengembalian barang
+8. Scan QR to validate item pickup and return

 ## 📸 Screenshots

 ### User Dashboard
-Menampilkan daftar barang yang tersedia untuk dipinjam dengan informasi stok dan status untuk mengelola request peminjaman dengan status tracking.
+Displays a list of available items for borrowing with stock and status information to manage borrowing requests with status tracking.
 <img src="public/Images/userdashboard_preview.png">

-### Admin Dashboard dan Borrowing management
+### Admin Dashboard and Borrowing Management
-Overview statistik sistem dengan chart, quick actions dan table borrower list.
+Overview of system statistics with charts, quick actions, and a table of borrower lists.
 <img src="public/Images/dashboard_preview.png">

 ### Item Management
-Menampilkan daftar barang dengan fitur CRUD, QR Code generation, dan stock management.
+Shows a list of items with CRUD features, QR Code generation, and stock management.
 <img src="public/Images/barangsindex_preview.png">

 ### QR Code Feature
-Generate dan print QR code untuk setiap barang untuk memudahkan proses validasi pengambilan barang dan pengembalian.
+Generate and print QR codes for each item to facilitate the validation process for item pickup and return.
 <img src="public/Images/qrscanner_preview.png">

 ### Item Movement History
-Tracking pergerakan barang dengan detail informasi peminjaman dan pengembalian.
+Tracking item movements with detailed information on borrowing and returning.
 <img src="public/Images/itemmovementsindex_preview.png">

 ### Export Data
-Export data barang, user, peminjaman, dan pergerakan barang ke format Excel atau pdf untuk reporting.
+Export item, user, borrowing, and item movement data to Excel or PDF format for reporting.
 <img src="public/Images/export_preview.png">

-dan masih banyak lagi fitur lainnya...
+and many more...

 ## 🔐 Security Features